 What is Interfaith Caregivers?

-- For over 20 years Interfaith Caregivers has been helping seniors and adults with disabilities in Polk County, WI.
-We find volunteers to help our clients so they can live in their homes for as long as possible.
+- Since 1995 Interfaith Caregivers has been helping seniors and adults with disabilities in Polk County, WI.
+We coordinate volunteers to help our clients so they can live in their homes for as long as possible.

-Interfaith Caregivers’ Mission Statement: “Coordinating volunteers to help seniors and adults with disabilities to maintain their independence.”
+Interfaith Caregivers’ Mission Statement: “Coordinating volunteers to help seniors and adults with disabilities maintain their independence.”